Sing-Li/dockertest/README.md

 rocm
 |-- rocm57

+bin

 test
 ```

+The `bin` folder has the template executables that will start the containers.

+The `test` folder contains the tests.

 ####  Community contribution

 This structure enables the greater community to easily contribute new tested templates for other cuda and rocm releases, for example.